Assistant Professor of Global Humanities

 - University of Wisconsin, Waukesha, 2005-2006

-I'm an interdisciplinary scholar of religion whose research explores the intersection of science, ethics, and politics in contemporary Islamic thought.
-My teaching and research combine insights from the disciplines of religious studies and anthropology with my training at Columbia University as a historian of the Islamic world.
+I'm an interdisciplinary scholar of religion whose research explores the the Islamic encounter with secularism during the twentieth century.
+My teaching and research combine insights from the disciplines of religious studies and anthropology with my training at Columbia University as a historian of Global Islam.
 I have lived and travelled extensively throughout the Middle East and speak Arabic.

-I'm a lecturer in the Comparative Religious Studies Program at San José State University, where I teach World Religions, Middle East Traditions, and Islam, Politics and the West.
-In the spring 2021, I will be joining the Humanities Honors Program as a lecturer.
+I teach in the Humanties Honors Program, a team taught series of courses that can be thought of as a combination of world literature, world history, world religion, and world philosophy.
+I also teach courses on the Middle East and the Islamic world, including RELS 145: Middle East Traditions, and RELS: 156: Islam, Politics and the West.
 My classes aim to introduce students to the diversity of human religious forms and expressions, highlighting specifically how religious traditions interact with each other, as well as their relevance to contemporary politics.
 I am particularly interested in teaching about the relationship between religion and modern science.
 At San José State University, I very much enjoy teaching first generation college students and students interested in applying the critical thinking skills they learn in the classroom to their lives outside the classroom.
 Students should walk out of my classroom with a sense of how and why the humanities matter.

-My published work has appeared in Comparative Studies in Society History (2019) and I have a forthcoming article in The Journal of the American Academy of Religion (2021).
+My published work has appeared in Comparative Studies in Society History (2019) and The Journal of the American Academy of Religion (2021).
 My research has been supported by the Charlotte W. Newcombe Foundation and the Institute for Religion, Culture, and Public Life at Columbia University, as well as by Arabic language training from the Center for Arabic Studies Abroad in Cairo, Egypt.